 Basecamp offers a free 30-day trial, and is $99 per month.

-This is a helpful planner that features drop-down menu navigation, a user-friendly dashboard, features for listing actionable tasks and creating associated notifications and even an inbox for stakeholders to make comments and communicate on projects.
+This is a helpful tool for planning blog content, featuring drop-down menu navigation, a user-friendly dashboard, features for listing actionable tasks and creating associated notifications as well as an inbox for stakeholders to make comments and communicate on projects.

 Asana provides a basic free version, a $9.99-per-month Premium subscription, as well as an Enterprise version.